Palacio de Bellas Artes Mexico City

 Savor the delicious food; Mexican, Japanese, Seafood, Vegetarian, this is a gastronomical hot spot.

-Favorite neighborhoods: San Rafael, Polanco, Roma, and Condessa.
+San Rafael, Polanco, Roma, and Condessa.

 Take Uber or Walk to your destinations.